WEC-Sim/WEC-Sim/docs/most/theory.rst

 Wind input
 ----------
-This section describes how the input wind field is generated; there are two possible method: to have constant wind speed (in time and space) or to have a speed field in which turbulence and non-uniform spatial distribution are taken into account.
-It is possible to specify the choice in the script where the various settings for the simulation are made, ``wecSimInputFile.m``, by initializing the windClass with "constant" or "turbulent".
+This section describes how the input wind field is generated; there are two possible methods: to have constant wind speed (in time and space) or to have a wind speed field in which turbulence and non-uniform spatial distribution are taken into account.
+It is possible to specify wind method in ``wecSimInputFile.m`` by initializing the windClass with "constant" or "turbulent".
 In the first case there will be a constant wind speed at all times and at every point on the rotor area, while the second case considers the spatial and temporal turbulence of the wind.
 Regarding the second case, the scatter of the wind speed is obtained using an external code, `Turbsim <https://www.nrel.gov/wind/nwtc/turbsim.html>`_, developed by NREL, and integrated within the MOST code.
 The user can launch the ``run_turbsim.m`` script (in "turbsim" subfolder) to create the wind input data